Ethics in Business Awards - Nominations

 Business of any size with well-defined programs or efforts directed toward important social issues and/or demonstrating an awareness and effective implementation of a socially responsible approach to their business that goes beyond the expected or required.

-- Effective, innovative partnering with other businesses, non-profits, and government entities
+- Depending on the current effectiveness meeting strategic goals, the existence of effective innovative partnering with other businesses, non-profits, and government entities

 - Extent program and company values are integrated into the business's culture